lammps/lammps/doc/src/Fortran.rst

    .. versionadded:: 3Nov2022

-   This function can be used from signal handlers or multi-threaded applications to cleanly terminate an ongoing run.
+   This function can be used from signal handlers or multi-threaded applications to terminate an ongoing run cleanly.

    :to: :cpp:func:`lammps_force_timeout`